NBPub/BeatLog/README.md

   - fail2ban filter testing
   - serve log data per user selection
     - ~~data viewer page: forms for guided SQL selects --> present data in tables~~
-	- build simple [data query API](/../../issues/1) and associated help page *. . . deciding if this is worth it*
-	  - Query creation scheme for data viewer page could easily be adapted for API
-	  - May focus use on dashboard / alert applications

 ### Local Installation - Python venv